steinbergmedia/halion-script-api/src/HALion-Script/pages/Creating-Parameters.md

 [Jump to Top ](#creating-parameters)

-## Defining Parameters By Named Arguments
+## Defining Parameters by Named Arguments

 When calling [defineParameter](./defineParameter.md) with several arguments, the arguments are matched by their position and the associated values are passed on to the function.
 For this reason, the arguments of [defineParameter](./defineParameter.md) must match the exact order and position when calling the function.
 Alternatively, you can set the arguments with the keys and values of a table.
 This method of passing arguments and values to a function is called *named arguments*.